“One of the most important traits of a good leader is vision”

 Teamwork makes the dream work.
 I’ve set three priorities for my team - 1) patients 2) operational excellence and 3) people and culture.
 Every company basically has the same access to knowledge, raw materials and financial funding.
 The difference between organizations comes mainly from people and the culture that supports how they work together.

-The culture that supports a growth mindset and encourages trying new approaches, while offering support and looking for solutions rather than allocating blame, is the culture that distinguishes successful companies.
-Motivated and qualified colleagues working collaboratively as high-performing teams form the basis for a system that is simple, efficient and well-controlled.
+The culture that supports a growth mindset and encourages trying new approaches, while offering support and looking for solutions rather than allocating blame, is the culture that distinguishes successful companies from less successful ones.
+Motivated and qualified colleagues working collaboratively as high-performing teams form the basis of a system that is simple, efficient and well-controlled.
 This sturdy foundation allows us to focus on excelling, being fully compliant and doing what is right for patients.

 I live in Germany, south of Munich, with my wife and two children.
 In my free time, I enjoy doing water sports and going to the mountains.